Anthony2428/Forecast-Dashboard/README.md

 -----Deployment-----</br>
 Presented is placeholder information</br>

+Cities searched are restricted to US cities to avoid any errors</br>
 The user will have access to a sidenav on any device</br>
 In the sidenav the user is presented with the title of the Web App plus a short sentence of what it does</br>
 Under the title there's is a searchbox, that also uses a Google Maps/Places API that will autocomplete/suggest the city the user is trying to lookup</br>